-Our own flagship locomotive W24 Calbourne survives at the Steam Railway today.
+Our own flagship locomotive W24 Calbourne survives at the Steam Railway today, taking her name from a village in West Wight.
 Our E1 locomotive never ran in service on the Island and carried the name Burgundy whilst on the mainland.
 Now preserved at Havenstreet she has assumed the identity of W2 Yarmouth, reflecting the wishes of the late Raymond Harvey whose legacy funded the engine’s purchase and ongoing restoration.

 Following nationalisation in 1948 the Island’s unprofitable branch lines were closed and the locomotive fleet reduced accordingly.
 Eventually just the O2 class remained, each proudly displaying their Island names.
 By the 1960s, the original brass nameplates had become collectors items and were removed for safe keeping.
 For a short period in 1966, locomotives on the Island ran with just a number to identify them.
 This was short-lived as the staff at Ryde St John’s Road works made up temporary steel painted names, enabling the aging O2s to regain their identity for their final season in service.
 A number of these temporary plates survive in our museum collection, including this example from W14 Fishbourne.